In healthcare, as in other industries, the application of artificial intelligence is growing -- an example being...

-In healthcare as in other industries the application of artificial intelligence is growing, an example being the emergence of major opportunities for AI in medical imaging, according to two analysts with the market research firm Frost & Sullivan.
+the emergence of major opportunities for AI in medical imaging -- according to two analysts with the market research firm Frost & Sullivan.

-Daher and Frost & Sullivan analyst Siddharth Shah point to three major opportunities -- image analysis, cognitive computing and embedded AI -- as more companies seek to implement AI in medical imaging.
+Daher and Frost & Sullivan analyst Siddharth Shah pointed to three major opportunities -- image analysis, cognitive computing and embedded AI -- as more companies seek to implement AI in medical imaging.

 Daher said medical image analysis is "really creating the excitement right now" and has been the "first and foremost" use case for AI.
 AI in medical imaging results in automation of manual tasks, as well as acceleration and augmentation of image analysis, Daher explained.